 Tips on your professional email signature

-Email has been around for a lot longer than Facebook has.
-A lot of people believe that it’s dying out, but that simply isn’t true.
+The email has been around for a lot longer than Facebook has.
+A lot of people believe that it’s dying out, but that isn’t true.
 It has been growing, and it is expected to continue to grow.
 Messenger, WeChat, LINE, and all the other messaging applications will never really be able to replace email.

 Well, maybe there’s something that will eventually come along to put an end to the era.
-But what we know is that for now, surely, email is a necessary method of professional communication.
+But what we know is that for now, surely, email is an important method of professional communication.

 Before any of that, you’ve got to start with the basics.
 How do you put together a professional email signature that will blow others away?
 Let’s take a look.

 Creating a professional email signature

 Your email signature shouldn’t be another email in itself.
 All you need is your name, job title, company, contact information, and occasionally another piece of relevant information.
 It may take a couple of lines, but it definitely shouldn’t take a whole paragraph.
 If it’s too long and complicated, people will skip it altogether.
 It’s meant to add value to your email, not to distract from the main content.

 Ensure that your email signature is clear and concise, containing all the essential details.
 This is no place for extra fluff.

 Bybrand has a free hand signature editor with no forms to fill.
 See this 60-second quick preview of the editor.

 You want other people to recognize your company from your email signature.
 This is why it’s so important to stay consistent with your brand.
 Your typeface, colors, images, icons, and even format should be compatible with the brand.